 - After your account has been verified and the iPhone has connected to the mail server, you will see your inbox.
 It will take a few moments to download your emails.

 Your tutors will communicate with you face-to-face, via email, course blog and the announcements in myUCA.
 Your studio may also have a notice board, so it's worth finding out if these exist.

 The course blog is a secure place students can share thoughts about their course.
 Only people enrolled on the course have access to the blog.
 Aside from the ability for all cohorts from a single course to communicate collectively, the blog will enable staff and student reps to take forward any successes or issues to the school board meetings and student forum meetings respectively.

 The course team will be moderating this blog and administer any removal of postings.

-Besides using the Course Blog, Student Ads, Campus and UCA Forums, you can use the email tool on myUCA.
+Besides using the Course Blog, Student Ads and other social media, you can use the email tool on myUCA.
 This will allow you to send emails to people in your course or units by way of selecting their names from a list or choosing the All Students option.

 Your Marks can be obtained from myRecords on myUCA.
 Your tutor will be able to tell you when they have been marked and available for collection.